 Future meetings

-Q24/16 does not plan to holdRapporteur meeting before the next SG 16 meeting.
+Q24/16 does not plan to hold a Rapporteur meeting before the next SG 16 meeting.

 Question 25/16 - USN applications and services

 Question 25/16 was addressed in ten sessions including joint session in IoT-GSI event during the SG 16 meeting under the chairmanship of Hyoung Jun KIM (ETRI, Korea).
 The group adopted the agenda in TD 735R2 (WP2/16).